 The 10 Best Video Glasses

 This wiki has been updated 28 times since it was first published in October of 2017.
 If you always wanted a pair of glasses that could record videos, but thought they only existed in spy movies, then think again.
 Today's tiny camera technology has given birth to a slew of options that are surprisingly affordable, pleasantly reliable, and capable of recording your most important moments in up to HD quality.
 Just be sure to check local privacy laws before using them in public.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes